Udit107710/MiStay/README.md

 ### Endpoints
     1. localhost:8000/admin/
-        1.1 This endpoint will help in accessing admin portal of the django application. <br>
+        1.1 This endpoint will help in accessing admin portal of the django application.
             You need to create a superuser by the command, python manage.py createsuperuser to login into the admin portal.
     2. localhost:8000/events/
         2.1. localhost:8000/events/add/